 These tropical islands are the main reason most people come to Thailand, and are one of the quintessential parts of the banana pancake trail.
 Many of the islands are no longer the deserted tropical paradise many people imagine when they come to visit, and unfortunately some of the islands are know becoming overdeveloped, especially the ones popular with package tour companies such as Phuket and Samui, but there are still hidden pockets of paradise to be found if you look closely.

 No, not that kind!
-Massage here doesn’t have the same sleazy reputation it does here in the west.
+Massage here doesn’t have the same sleazy reputation it does here in the west. well, in some certain areas it may do but not in general!
 Massages are seen as part of normal routine health and wellbeing and massage parlours are professional, friendly and relaxing.
 They are literally everywhere in Thailand, from beach hut bars to Buddhist temples and you can barely walk five minutes in the major towns and cities without coming across a few places!
-Thai massage isn’t like western massage either, at first it feels more like an insane chiropractic procedure as an evil midget kneels on you and bends your limbs into positions you didn’t think was possible, but I guarantee you will be walking on air after it!
+Thai massage isn’t like western massage either, at first it feels more like an insane chiropractic procedure as a 300 year old evil midget kneels on you and bends your limbs into positions you didn’t think was possible, but I guarantee you will be walking on air after it!
 For just a pound or two for an hour, this is a must do in Thailand!

 Getting your PADI certificate is almost a rite of passage for backpackers in Thailand, and most of the islands have a string of dive centres that offer a variety of packages.
 Not some of the best diving in the world, but there are some really great dive spots, off Koh Tao for example, and it is relatively cheap to do here than other places.

-Taking a course in Muay Thai, cookery or even Thai massage is an amazing way to add a few extra strings to your bow whilst you are travelling, are great fun to do and make for great stories when you return home.
+Taking a course in a new skill, cookery or even Thai massage for example, is an amazing way to add a few extra strings to your bow whilst you are travelling, are great fun to do and make for great stories when you return home.

 The North of Thailand is famous for its trekking opportunities into the jungles bordering Myanmar and Laos and visiting various hill tribe villages.
 Most people use Chiang Mai or Chiang Rai as their base before and after a trek.
 The longer 3 day treks are generally much better than the shorter half day or day treks.